 I am not terribly patient and when I read about e-Publishing I decided to give it a try.
 The worst that could happen was that people read what I publish and hated it.
 The most likely outcome was that nobody would read any of my books.
 But I didn’t want to be left with the doubt.

-If you want to know more about me…I’m from Barcelona, Spain, but I’ve lived in the United Kingdom for 20 years.
-Recently I left my job (I’m a psychiatrist and my last job was working as a forensic psychiatrist, nothing to do with profiling or anything like that) and have decided to explore other options, including dedicating more time to my writing and also, translating, not only my own books but also works by others.
-I also got a BA in American Literature (University of Sussex, including a year at Mount Holyoke College, yes the one mentioned in Dirty Dancing) and completed a PhD on the films of David Mamet (worth watching if you haven’t), and recently a Distance Learning Masters in Criminology (interesting but not particularly related to profiling either.
+If you want to know more about me…I’m from Barcelona, Spain, but lived in the United Kingdom for 25 year and returned to Barcelona permanently in April 2018.
+A few years ago I left my job (I’m a psychiatrist and my last job was working as a forensic psychiatrist, nothing to do with profiling or anything like that) and have decided to explore other options, including dedicating more time to my writing and also, translating, not only my own books but also works by others.
+I also got a BA in American Literature (the University of Sussex, including a year at Mount Holyoke College, yes the one mentioned in Dirty Dancing) and completed a Ph.D. on the films of David Mamet (worth watching if you haven’t), and recently a Distance Learning Masters in Criminology (interesting but not particularly related to profiling either.
 Just in case you were wondering).
 Yes, I like to study.
 I also like trying to keep fit and have tried the gym, following workout videos, walks, yoga.
 I’m flexible but not very good with balance so…A bit tricky.
 I like to travel (although I don’t do it as often as I’d like), I go to the cinema and theatre fairly regularly, I go for walks, I read, I write, I crochet, I chat to friends (don’t cook much).
 Ah yes, and I like owls.
 I started trying to practice Mindfulness and meditation over a year ago but I still consider it a work in progress.
 I’ll keep you posted on how it goes.

-If you are interested in getting your books or stories translated to Spanish, feel free to contact me through any of the links or leave your details in the page ‘Contact Me’.
-From January 2015 my rate is $40 per 1000 words (the price would include book description, reviews, tweets and a promo post of the finished work once published, not part of the word count).
+If you are interested in getting your books or stories translated into Spanish, feel free to contact me through any of the links or leave your details in the page ‘Contact Me’.
+From January 2015 my rate is $40 per 1000 words (the price would include book description, reviews, tweets, and a promo post of the finished work once published, not part of the word count).
+Included in the price there is also a review/correction by an editor I have used for my own books of the finished translation.
 Rates can be negotiated if we discuss a series of works.
 And I’m also offering shorter promo pieces too, like translations of biographies, book descriptions, Facebook or other promo posts, Tweets, features, and revisions/corrections of translations by others, at affordable prices.
 Just ask me and I’ll come up with a quote.
 (And once you’ve worked with me once, if you’re happy, I’ll always offer a discount).

-I have added a page about my translations so you can check examples of some of the books I’ve worked on.
+I have added a page about my translations so you can check examples of some of the books I’ve worked on, here.

 As you’ll see I love to share other people’s books and I read a lot and share reviews of the books I’ve read.
 And I blog about other things sometimes….
 So if you want, come and join me.
 You’re all very welcome.